Creating a morning routine and following it as consistently as possible can lead to provide shifts in your life.

 How I meditate might look vastly different than yours and that’s good — we’re all unique and so should our journeys!
 Some of you might try guided meditations, meditation audio, mantras, etc. You find what works for you and do that, who cares about what everyone else does it only works and helps if you’re listening in to what truly makes you happy.

-Open up work and most days after taking this much time to myself, I feel grateful, refreshed, focused, and energized to power through straight until lunch with a couple of breaks to grab a tea, etc. Throughout my workday I try to be as mindful as possible of my breath, always having a mind-body connection which takes a lot of practice — it’s a lifelong practice and I’m okay with that.
+Open up work and most days after taking this much time to myself, I feel grateful, refreshed, focused, and energized to power through straight until lunch with a couple of breaks to grab a tea, etc. Throughout my work day, I try to be as mindful as possible of my breath, always having a mind-body connection that takes a lot of practice — it’s a lifelong practice and I’m okay with that.